| %incleftnav% %asskeyword%

 new investments could immediately expense the first $40,000.

 The cost of this proposal is $7 billion over ten years.
+Simplify taxes for small businesses.
+The Treasury Department

 will shortly announce final rules to allow service-oriented